 It’s housed in a baroque building that’s under three miles from Princes Street and Edinburgh Castle.

-All accommodation at Prestonfield House offers sublime views over the surrounding gardens, and features original period furnishings.
+I love that all accommodation at Prestonfield House offers sublime views over the surrounding gardens, and features original period furnishings.

 There is plenty of shared space to enjoy too, including Rhubarb restaurant, the bar, the terrace and the drawing room.

-This is among the best Edinburgh hotels for a romantic break for two.
+I think this is among the best Edinburgh hotels for a romantic break for two.

-4. The Roseate
+5. The Roseate

 Address: 4 West Coates & 5 Hampton Terrace, Haymarket, Edinburgh EH12 5JQ